Bombing at Kabul mosque kills 10, including prominent cleric | Law-Order

 - Pakistan

-A bombing at a mosque in the Afghan capital of Kabul during evening prayers on Wednesday killed at least 10 people, including a prominent cleric, an eyewitness and police said.
+A bombing at a mosque in the Afghan capital of Kabul during evening prayers on Wednesday killed at least 10 people, including a prominent cleric, and wounded at least 27, an eyewitness and police said.

+There was no immediate claim of responsibility for the attack, the latest to strike the country in the year since the Taliban seized power.
+Several children were reported to be among the wounded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)